thangdduong/captcha_recognition_with_crnn/README.md

-# CAPTCHA RECOGNITION USING CRNN
+# Captcha Recognition using CRNN
 ## Description
 This repo aims at using CRNN to build a captcha recognizer.
 The CRNN model is implemented in PyTorch.